romnn/microgpusim/WIP.md

 - today:

+  - add rop delay queue
+  - record mem fetch latency
+  - add a few more stats
+  - refactor events
+  - lint

+- tomorrow:

+  -

   - look into the DRAM issue
   - execution driven frontend
   - finally render plots and compare with accelsim and with gpu
-  - record mem fetch latency
   - output all memory accesses for post simulation tools to visualize

     - asynchronously push into file (unordered)